lsst-dm/dm_dev_guide/project-docs/change-controlled-docs.rst

       #.
 Push the change to the repository and wait for the GitHub Actions checks (or legacy Travis job) to complete.

       #.
-Once the commits have been validated the branch can be merged to master.
+Once the commits have been validated the branch can be merged to main.
          This can be done either from the command line or by pushing the merge button on GitHub.

-         **Do not** rebase the release branch since that will detach the release tags from the branch and remove them from the history of ``master``.
+         **Do not** rebase the release branch since that will detach the release tags from the branch and remove them from the history of ``main``.

-      **Alternatively, if there has been significant development on** ``master`` **since the release branch was made** it may not be possible to do a simple merge of the release branch.
+      **Alternatively, if there has been significant development on** ``main`` **since the release branch was made** it may not be possible to do a simple merge of the release branch.
       For that scenario a more nuanced approach is required where individual commits can be cherry picked as appropriate.

       #.
-Create a user branch from the ``master`` branch:
+Create a user branch from the ``main`` branch:

          .. code-block:: bash

-            git checkout master
+            git checkout main
             git checkout -b u/<username>/v<major>.<minor>-backport

       #.
 Cherry-pick commits from the release branch onto the new backport branch.